jhanaviB/Acheter/README.md

+## E-commerce Microservices Backend
-Ecommerce microservices backend in Java and Spring Boot.
+This repository contains the backend for an e-commerce platform, implemented using Java and Spring Boot, featuring microservices architecture.

-#Services:

-i) Product
-ii) Order
-iii) Notification
-iV) Inventory
-v) Discovery server
+Services
+*Product
+*Order
+*Notification
+*Inventory
+*Discovery Server
-vi) API Gateway
+*API Gateway
 Services communicate with each other synchronously using REST APIs and asynchronously using RabbitMQ and Kafka.